'Bad Behavior By People In High Office': Rachel Maddow On The Lessons Of Spiro Agnew

 Yarvitz: An interesting part of us digging into this story was looking through the Nixon White House recordings, and obviously those recordings have been very picked over as it relates to Watergate, but not as picked over as it relates to the Agnew scandal.
 And what we found as we were listening through the recordings was this effort that Spiro Agnew developed behind the scenes with Richard Nixon and with [White House chief of staff] H.R.
 Haldeman and other White House officials, to try to shut down this investigation that was being led by the U.S. attorney in Maryland, a man named George Beall.
 And the way that Agnew tried to do it was by getting to George Beall's brother, who was a sitting Republican senator from Maryland named Glenn Beall.
 And what you hear in these tapes is this really elaborate plan that Spiro Agnew is discussing in the Oval Office with Richard Nixon and others to basically get to this Republican senator behind the scenes and have him essentially get word to his brother to shut down this investigation. ...

 This was an obstruction effort that the prosecutors at the time didn't know about, and one of the surprising and amazing things to us as we were putting together this podcast was that even 45 years later they weren't aware of it.
-So their reaction now, to hearing about this effort to obstruct and end their investigation, it was a revelatory moment in putting together this podcast, which is that they were completely unaware, and the reason that they weren't is because ultimately the obstruction effort didn't work.
+So their reaction now, to hearing about this effort to obstruct and end their investigation, it was a revelatory moment in putting together this podcast, which is that they were completely unaware, and the reason that they were is because ultimately the obstruction effort didn't work.
 George Beall, their boss, the U.S. attorney, was getting that pressure from his brother and he shut [the pressure] down.
 He didn't let it get to his federal prosecutors who were working on the case.

 On the dilemma the country was facing, with two separate criminal investigations going on into both the president and the vice president